 What to Do

 Like neighboring Italy and France, Switzerland produces many fine wines.
-The best times to sample Swiss wines are during the Caves Ouvertes, when Swiss winemakers open up in spring (as well as fall) and offer tastings for a reduced fee.
+The best times to sample Swiss wines are during the Caves Ouvertes, when Swiss winemakers open their cellars in spring (and fall) and offer tastings at reduced prices.
 As almost nothing is cheap in Switzerland, this is a great chance to try some of the country's best wine without breaking the bank.
-There are six wine regions in Switzerland: Geneva, German-speaking Switzerland, Three Lakes (including Neuchatel, Fribourg, and part of the canton of Bern), Ticino, Vaud, and Valais.
+There are six wine regions in Switzerland: Geneva, German-speaking Switzerland, the Three Lakes (including Neuchâtel, Fribourg, and part of the canton of Bern), Ticino, Vaud, and Valais.

 See this article for more on scenic trains.